JPL-IMCE/gov.nasa.jpl.imce.oml.doc/docs/GLOSSARY.md

 ## OML SingletonInstanceScalarDataPropertyValue

-An OML ScalarDataPropertyValue defines a tuple for representing the atomic String value of an OML DataRelationshipToScalar for a particular OML SingletonInstance.
+An OML SingletonInstanceScalarDataPropertyValue defines a tuple for representing the atomic String value of an OML EntityScalarDataProperty for a particular OML ConceptualEntitySingletonInstance.

 {APIs: **Normalized**, **Functional**}